paymenttools/wlp-android-distribution/README.md

 ## What's new

-This is the WhitelabelPay SDK version 1.2.0.
+This is the WhitelabelPay SDK version 1.2.1.

-This release introduces a new way to enroll users into WLP: Online Onboarding.
+This release adds several minor improvements to Online Onboarding flow.
+It also improves error handling capabilities by adding a new error type: `WhitelabelPayError.InvalidUserInfoField`.

 ## SDK Installation